tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Give your body text a Utopia style

-Instead of creating all the styles of your system by hand, I highly recommend You let the 2 Utopia Figma plugins do this for You.
-They generate all the building blocks of the Utopia design system -- the type scales, the spacing palettes and the grids.
-You'll see.
-And they help with updating these as You iterate, as well.

-I'll assume that You're using the plugin from now on.
-It'll keep the instructions a little simpler.
-You can still do everything using just the Utopia website -- it'll just be more copy and pasting.

--   You might read the [community page for the generator plugin](https://www.figma.com/community/plugin/951884648789524000/Utopia-%2F-Fluid-type-%2B-space-calculator) or the dedicated article [Getting started with Utopia Figma plugins](https://utopia.fyi/blog/get-started-with-utopia-figma-plugins/) which covers both.
-If You know your Utopia basics, You might be able to just jump in and follow these instructions.

 -   Run the 'Utopia / Fluid type + space calculator' plugin in Figma.

 -   In the UI that pops up, put in your `widths` and your `font sizes`.
-Don't worry about the `type scales` yet, You'll focus on them in the next section.
-Click the big button.
-(It would sometimes take like 20 seconds for me before anything happened.
-Trust the process.
-A lot of good work is done in silence.)

 -   Look at the generated frames.
 If some of it looks blank, try making the grid visible with `shift + g`.

--   Look at the generated styles in the right Figma panel (click on the background of the canvas to see them).
 Apply the appropiate style to the body text in your wireframe: `U/Type/Min/Prose/Step 0`.

 Now, whenever you rerun the plugin with a different `font size`, your body text will update automatically!